hokuda/pcore/README.md

 ## Tested Debugee Platform

-* Red Hat Enterprise Linux 7.x, 8.x
+* Red Hat Enterprise Linux 8.x

 ## Tested Debugger Platform

-* Fedora release 29~30
+* Fedora release 35

 ## How to use

-1. Send pcore.zip (or pcore.rhel8.zip if RHEL8) to your customer and ask him/her to run pcore as root and send pcore-${timestamp}.tar.bz2 to you
+1. Send pcore_rhel8.zip to your customer and ask him/her to run pcore as root and send pcore-${timestamp}.tar.bz2 to you

-        # unzip pcore(.rhel8).zip
+        # unzip pcore_rhel8).zip
-        # cd pcore(.rhel8)
+        # cd pcore
         # ./pcore [-options]

 2. Download and untar pcore-${timestamp}.tar.bz2 on a working directory on your setup.

         # tar jxvf pcore-${timestamp}.tar.bz2

 3. (optional) Run getdebuginfo script.
 Debuginfo files are stored in the current directory.
-Note that it works on only a platform same as your customer's platform (RHEL7 or 8).
+Note that it works on only RHEL8 platform (ideally the latest version).

         # cd pcore-${timestamp}
         # ./getdebuginfo

 4. Run opencore.sh script.
 It attaches gdb on a core faking up the customer's environment.
-It works on Fedora 29-30 regardless the customer's platform.
+It may works on Fedora 3x.

         # ./opencore.sh